 You’re looking for ways to increase the number of people you reach, the number of quality business relationships you establish…all whist decreasing the capital and time you invest in strengthening your start-up or small business within the market.
 In this, you’re not alone.

-All relationships are built on trust and one of the fastest ways to build trust for women in small business is to network – it doesn’t usually cost much other than time, and the returns aren’t just monetary—the advantages are rich, including…
+All relationships are built on trust.
+And one of the fastest ways to build trust for women in start-ups and small business is to network.
+It doesn’t usually cost much other than time, and the returns aren’t just monetary.
+The advantages are rich, including…

 - awareness for your brand

 - understanding (by others and you) how your personal brand fits into and supports your business brand